mathewbyrne/angular-progress-arc/README.md

 Attributes
 ----------

 - `size` defines the pixel width and height for the svg element.
-This will default to 200 × 200.
+This defaults to __200__.
 - `stroke` defines the color of the progress arc.
 This should be a valid [stroke property](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Fills_and_Strokes#Stroke) for an SVG path element.
-If not specified it will default to __black__.
+This defaults to __black__.
 - `stroke-width` defines the width of the progress arc line in pixels.
 This should be a value between 1 and `size` / 2.
+This defaults to __20__.
 - `progress` is an expression that should evaluate to a float value between 0.0 and 1.0; where 0.0 is an empty progress arc, and 1.0 is a full ring.
 - `counter-clockwise` if this attribute is present and set to a "truthy" value (true, yes, 1) the progress bar will render in a counter-clockwise direction.